The Nutcracker (Balanchine): On the screen

-Balanchine's Nutcracker has since been staged in New York every year, filmed once, and performed live on television three times – although its first television edition, telecast by CBS in 1957 on the TV anthology The Seven Lively Arts, was severely abridged.
-Some sources say it was complete, but it could not have been because The Seven Lively Arts was only an hour long.
-This marked the first telecast not only of the Balanchine version but of any staging of the ballet.
-CBS's Playhouse 90 broadcast a more complete (but still abridged) version of the Balanchine Nutcracker, narrated by actress June Lockhart, who was then starring as the mother in CBS's Lassie, on Christmas Day in 1958; it was the first Nutcracker (and only installment of the entire Playhouse 90 series) broadcast in color.
-There were only four commercial breaks.
-This television production starred Balanchine himself as Drosselmeyer, Diana Adams as the Sugar Plum Fairy, Bonnie Bedelia in an early role as Clara, and Robert Maiorano as the Nutcracker/ Prince.
+The first recorded performance was telecast by CBS in 1957 on the TV anthology The Seven Lively Arts; while Balanchine's archives refer to it as complete, it was abridged to 55 minutes long.
+This was not only the first telecast of the Balanchine version, but of any staging of the ballet.

+CBS's Playhouse 90 broadcast a more complete (but still abridged) version narrated by actress June Lockhart, on December 25, 1958; it was the first Nutcracker (and only installment of the entire Playhouse 90 series) broadcast in color.
+This production featured Balanchine himself as Drosselmeyer.

-Excerpts from the Balanchine production were performed several times on various television shows of the time, notably The Bell Telephone Hour and The Ed Sullivan Show.
+Excerpts from the Balanchine production were performed several times on several television variety shows of the mid-20th century, notably The Bell Telephone Hour and The Ed Sullivan Show.

-The complete Balanchine version was eventually made into a poorly received full-length feature film by Elektra Entertainment and Regency Enterprises.
-It was distributed and released by Warner Bros.
-Family Entertainment in 1993, and starred Macaulay Culkin in his only screen ballet rôle, as the Nutcracker, the Prince, and Drosselmeyer's nephew.
-The film was directed by Emile Ardolino, with narration spoken by Kevin Kline.
-From the billing in this film, the Prince and the nephew would seem to be two different characters, though that may not have been what the filmmakers intended.
-Director Ardolino died of AIDS only a few days before the film's release.
-The other rôles in the film were played by members of the New York City Ballet, including Darci Kistler as the Sugar Plum Fairy, Damian Woetzel as the Fairy's Cavalier, Bart Cook as Drosselmeyer, Jessica Lynn Cohen as Marie (a.k.a.
-Clara), and Wendy Whelan as Coffee in the Arabian Dance.
+The complete Balanchine version was eventually made into a full-length feature film in 1993, and starred Macaulay Culkin in his only screen ballet role, as the Nutcracker, the Prince, and Drosselmeyer's nephew.
+The film was directed by Emile Ardolino, with narration by Kevin Kline.
+Ardolino died of AIDS only a few days before the film's release.

-During the 2011 Christmas season, PBS, for the very first time, presented the complete Balanchine Nutcracker on Live from Lincoln Center, although it was not seen on all PBS affiliates, since the affiliates have a choice of which programs they will air locally.
-This was not the 1993 film, but the production's latest revival, and the production was telecast by PBS on December 14, 2011.
-This presentation, directed by Alan Skog, marked the first U.S. telecast of the Balanchine version (aside from cable and "on demand" showings of the 1993 theatrical film) in more than fifty years.
+In 2011, PBS presented that season's Balanchine Nutcracker as part of their ongoing series Live from Lincoln Center.
+Directed by Alan Skog, it marked the first U.S. telecast of the Balanchine version in over fifty years.
 It was nominated for an Emmy Award in July 2012.